marsiitr/IoT-ChatBot/README.md

 <h2>Future Improvements</h2>
 <p>
- - ML model for better User experience which can give best suggestions to user by analysing previous user input.
+ - ML model for better User experience which can give best suggestions to user by analysing previous user input.<br>
- - Allowing connection of more clients
+ - Allowing connection of more clients.<br>
- - Raspberry Pi and Sensors usage so that we can deal with realtime data.
+ - Raspberry Pi and Sensors usage so that we can deal with realtime data.<br>
  </p>